-The Target of Evaluation (TOE) is Infineon Security Controller M7892 A21 with optional RSA2048/4096 v1.02.013, EC v1.02.013, SHA-2 v1.01 and Toolbox v1.02.013 libraries and with specific IC dedicated software (firmware).
-The TOE is a member of the Security Controller family SLE70 and provides a real 16-bit CPU-architecture.
-The TOE consists of a core system, memories, co-processors, peripherals, security modules and analogue peripherals.
+The Target of Evaluation (TOE) is the Infineon Security Controller M7892 B11 with optional RSA2048/4096 v1.02.013, EC v1.02.013, SHA-2 v1.01 and Toolbox v1.02.013 libraries and with specific IC dedicated software (firmware).

+The TOE provides a real 16-bit CPU-architecture.
 The major components of the core system are the two CPUs (Central Processing Units), the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
+The two CPUs control each other in order to detect faults and serve by this for data integrity.
+The TOE implements a full 16 MByte linear addressable memory space for each privilege level, a simple scalable Memory Management concept and a scalable stack size.
+The flexible memory concept consists of ROM- and Flash-memory as part of the non volatile memory (NVM), respectively Infineon® SOLID FLASH8.
+There is no user available ROM on the TOE.

 The co-processor block contains the processors for RSA/EC and DES/AES processing, while the peripheral block contains the random number generation and the external interfaces service.
 The peripheral block contains also the timers and a watchdog.
-All data of the memory block is encrypted and all memory types are equipped with an error detection code (EDC), the SOLID FLASHTM in addition with an error correction code (ECC).
+All data of the memory block is encrypted and all memory types are equipped with an error detection code (EDC), the Infineon® SOLID FLASH[TM] in addition with an error correction code (ECC).
 The security modules serve for operation within the specified range and manage the alarms.